ydipeepo/gdut-motion/README.md

 Random | `Motion.random()`
 Steps | `Motion.steps()`

+When the addon is enabled, the `Motion` class and `MotionPresetBank` node become available.

-Each method returns an expression (`MotionExpression`).
+Each `Motion` method returns an expression (`MotionExpression`).
 The expression has multiple self-returning methods, and calling these methods to configure the motion:

 ```gdscript
 Motion \